Ce que vous devez savoir sur la pneumonie

 A report by Public Health England also found a link between cold homes, and conditions including asthma and pneumonia.

-People with underlying respiratory conditions such as asthma, COPD and pulmonary fibrosis have a higher likelihood of getting pneumonia.
+People with underlying respiratory conditions such as asthma, BPCO and pulmonary fibrosis have a higher likelihood of getting pneumonia.
 But taking steps to help when it is warmer, reduces this chance when cold, wet weather really sets in.

 "The message I give to people with an underlying condition is to stay on top of their disease as much as they can," says Whittamore.